0xumarkhatab/SlopeLeverage/README.md

 ![image](https://user-images.githubusercontent.com/71306738/208593841-45f03820-1441-4245-8d72-3002a0ed57a8.png)

 ## Purpose
-A DeFi platform that uses Linear Bonding curve at it's core to buy and sell tokens.
+A DeFi platform that uses a Linear Bonding curve at its core to buy and sell tokens.
-Essentially a Dcentralized Trading platform ( Mini Version ).
+Essentially a Decentralized Trading platform ( Mini Version ).

-## How It Works ( Big Picture )?
+## How Does It Works ( Big Picture )?
-The person who buys tokens first and holds it for some time , can sell it at higher prices.
+The person who buys tokens first and holds them for some time can sell them at higher prices.

-After each Purchase , the token price `increases` by 1 MATIC.
+After each purchase, the token price `increases` by 1 MATIC.
-After each Sell , the token price `drops` by 1 MATIC.
+After each Sell, the token price `drops` by 1 MATIC.
 So you have to be a clever player.

 ## DeFi concepts that you will learn